techsoft3d/hc-caas-api/README.md

 ```

 ### Client-Side
-Copy the caas.min.js file from the dist folder into your project.
+Copy the caas.min.js file from the dist folder into your project. **The client-side version of the library is only provided for development/testing use and should not be used in production.**